cwpearson/website2/posts/20250127-some-bugs/index.md

 ### January 19 2025

-I selected a URL in Firefox for iOS and couldn't edit it or drag the little handles.
+I selected a URL in Firefox for iOS and couldn't edit it or drag the selection handles.

 ![](20250119.jpeg)